-Though we all love out cute furry-friends, there is one place we do not want them to hang out and that is on our cars.
+Though we all love our furry friends, there is one place we do not want them to hang out, and that is on our cars.
 Cats can do a lot of damage to the hood and roof of a car.
-Not only that but if you have a soft top, they can rip it to shreds.
+Not only that, but if you have a soft top, they can rip it to shreds.
 When a car is out in the sun, however, it makes a nice warm place for your pet to relax.

-To help keep tabbies away from your vehicle, we have come up with 20 simple ways to make them steer clear.
-Below, we will give you a bunch of solutions you can accomplish with little effort and money.
+To help keep tabbies away from your vehicle, we have come up with 20 simple ways to make them steer clear, and you can accomplish these tasks with little effort and money.

 20 Ways to Keep Cats Away from Your Car

 Below, we have shared some simple ways to keep felines away from your car.
-Some of them are easier than others, but they all have the potential to keep certain furballs away.
-So, without further ado…
+Some of them are easier than others, but they all have the potential to keep the furballs away.

 1. Talk to the Owner